helm/helm/docs/charts.md

 chart.
 There is no way for a subchart to influence the values of the parent chart.

+Also, global variables of parent charts take precedence over the global variables from child charts.

 _Global sections are restricted to only simple key/value pairs.
 They do not support nesting._